haru2503/wakatime-log/README.md

 # Trustless WakaTime Logger

-A trustless system for logging WakaTime data with external verification to prove authenticity and prevent data fabrication.
+**Trustless WakaTime Logger** is a system that automatically logs WakaTime data daily, with one core purpose:
+📌 **To make it impossible for *anyone*, including the user themselves, to fake or tamper with the logged data**.

+It achieves this by:

+* Storing logs in an **immutable** way (once written, cannot be edited).
+* Integrating **external verification** or proof mechanisms.
+* Promoting full **transparency and integrity** in personal (or public) coding activity tracking.

+> The goal is to create a truly **trustless WakaTime logger** – where even the user **can't lie to themselves**, encouraging discipline and honesty.

 ## Features

-- **Trustless Verification**: Multiple external timestamps (NTP, GitHub API, WorldTimeAPI) to prevent data fabrication
+* **Trustless Verification**: Multiple external timestamps (NTP, GitHub API, WorldTimeAPI) to prevent data fabrication
-- **Structured Organization**: Data organized by year/month/week with automatic folder creation
+* **Structured Organization**: Data organized by year/month/week with automatic folder creation
-- **Weekly Summaries**: Automatic generation of weekly summaries with detailed statistics
+* **Weekly Summaries**: Automatic generation of weekly summaries with detailed statistics and visualizations
-- **Monthly Summaries**: Monthly aggregation of weekly data
+* **Monthly Summaries**: Monthly aggregation of weekly data with charts
-- **Data Visualization**: Simple charts and statistics for analyzing coding patterns
+* **Data Visualization**: Interactive charts embedded in summary files and standalone visualization tools
-- **Sunday Special**: On Sundays, fetches 7 days of data and generates week summaries
+* **Sunday Special**: On Sundays, fetches 7 days of data and generates week summaries
+* **GitHub Actions**: Automated daily fetching and manual data import workflows

 ## Folder Structure